Creating a Dashboard

 Rotating Widgets

-Text and Image widgets can be rotated using their rotation handles.
+Text, Image, Shape, Bubble, and Value widgets can be rotated using their rotation handles.

 Locking Widgets